Ecopsychology

 * * *

 There are also erroneous opinions as to localization of the chakras.
-For instance, in a range of incompetent publications anahata (the spiritual heart) is placed in the stomach area and manipura “slides down” to umbilical region.
+For instance, in a range of incompetent publications, anahata is placed in the stomach area and manipura “slides down” to umbilical region.

 In reality the chakras are located as follows:

-Vishudha — a chakra located in the lower half of the neck and at the level of collarbones;
+Vishuddha — a chakra located in the lower half of the neck and at the level of collarbones.

-Manipura — a chakra of the upper part of the abdomen;
+Manipura — a chakra of the upper half of the belly.

-Svadhistana — a chakra of the lower part of the abdomen;
+Svadhisthana — a chakra of the lower half of the belly.

-Muladhara — a chakra located in the lower part of the pelvis between the coccyx and the share bone.
+Muladhara — a chakra located in the lower part of the pelvis between the coccyx and the pubis bone.

 The level of development of individual chakras corresponds with one’s psychological features.
 So, when the following chakras are developed: